 All good points, especially when giving a speech or making a presentation.

 Listening is also interactive.
 It requires asking questions, then giving the other person the opportunity to respond.
-Oftentimes, it’s about asking for more information, pushing the other person to elaborate and describe in detail what they feel, believe or assume.
+Oftentimes, it’s about asking for more information, pushing the other people to elaborate and describe in detail what they feel, believe or assume.

 Active Listening Quick Tips: